What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Methodology

-Moreover, the ground truth of the TCL map is adopted by shrinking the ground truth of the text area using the method described in~\cite{11,21}, which reduces the length of $h$ in the text segments.
-To generate dense overlapping text segments, here we first generate small rectangles for each pixel in the text areas of the TCL map with geometric features from the Height, Width and Angle map.
-It should be noted that in the inference stage, the TCL map will be rectified by the GGTR map before generating dense overlapping text segments.
-Then, the NMS algorithm with an IoU threshold of 0.5 is applied on this TCL map to remove duplicated rectangles.
-As discussed later, this step ensures the density and connectivity of the text segments, which will increase the flexibility for them to adapt to various arbitrary shapes.
+Moreover, the ground truth of the TCL map is obtained by shrinking the ground truth text area vertically from top and bottom towards the middle line using the method described in~\cite{11,21}.
+To generate dense overlapping text segments, here we first generate small rectangles centered at each text pixel of the TCL map, with their height, width and angle based on the Height, Width and Angle maps \footnote{It should be noted that in the inference stage described in Sect.~\ref{inference}, the TCL map will be rectified by the GGTR map before generating dense overlapping text segments.} Then, a non-maximum suppression (NMS) algorithm with an IoU threshold of 0.5 is applied on this TCL map to remove those heavily overlapping rectangles.
+This step balances the computational load and ensures the density and connectivity of the text segments, which increases the flexibility for them to fit the contours of text of various shapes.